sp12138/sp12138.github.io/_pages/about.md

   - /about.html
 ---

-I am Xinyi Shang, a third-year master's student in Computer Science and Technology (expected graduation in 2023 Summer), Xiamen University, supervised by [Dr. Yang Lu](https://jasonyanglu.github.io/).
+I am Xinyi, a third-year master's student in Computer Science and Technology (expected graduation in 2023 Summer), Xiamen University, supervised by [Dr. Yang Lu](https://jasonyanglu.github.io/).

 <!-- ## Education
 - Sep.
 1, 2020 to Now: Master of Computer Science and Technology, School of Information Science and Engineering, Xiamen University.